RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

   --member="serviceAccount:ai-backend-sa@$(gcloud config get-value project).iam.gserviceaccount.com" \
   --role="roles/dlp.user"
 ```
-**Reasoning:** The backend code in `chains/guardrails.py` initializes the DLP client.
-Without the `roles/dlp.user` role, the backend will return a 500 error whenever it tries to process a chat message.

 ### 1.6.
 Configure IAP OAuth Consent Screen (Manual UI Step)

-Your Terraform configuration for the load balancer uses Identity-Aware Proxy (IAP), which requires an OAuth Client ID and Secret.
+The Terraform configuration for the load balancer uses Identity-Aware Proxy (IAP), which requires an OAuth Client ID and Secret.
 This is a **manual, one-time setup** in the Google Cloud Console.

 1.  **Navigate to the OAuth Consent Screen:**
     *   Go to [APIs & Services -> OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) in the GCP Console.